 Beauchamp is a beautiful field on the edge of the Dordogne department in the south west of France.
-The property was bought twenty two years ago, at which time it was a ruined building with collapsed roof, hay fields with cattle, neglected vines and woods.
+The property was bought twenty three years ago, at which time it was a ruined building with collapsed roof, hay fields with cattle, neglected vines and woods.
 With the help of hundreds of people Beauchamp has come to life again.

 Our woods give us a sustainable supply of construction and fire wood.
 The building is heated with our own wood - a central heating boiler that runs during the winter months, and a wood stove for cooking and heating water.